Mon-ius/Docker-Warp-Socks/README.md

 - Used call `DeepSeek V3` and `DeepSeek R1` API.
 - Support `GHCR` for more Security and Flexibility.

-## Migrate to v4
+## Migrate to v5
 - The `v2` version will be kept and available at `monius/docker-warp-socks:v2`.
 - The `v3` version will be kept and available at `monius/docker-warp-socks:v3`.
-- The `v4` version is now available at `monius/docker-warp-socks` and `ghcr.io/mon-ius/docker-warp-socks`.
+- The `v4` version will be kept and available at `monius/docker-warp-socks:v4`.
-- The `Referral` programme has been closed, there is no `Plus` flag anymore.
+- Due to the Cloudflare Policy, we dont provide option for input license any more on `v5`.

 Quick start from:
 ```sh